AviatrixSystems/Docs/Support/support_center_logging.rst

 Is Splunk Cloud supported?
 -------------------------------------

-At this time, we only support Splunk Enterprise
+At this time, we support Splunk Enterprise but not Splunk Cloud

 How do I use a Sumologic collector which is deployed behind an Aviatrix Egress Control Gateway?
 ---------------------------------------------------------------------------------------------------------------